In This Article

 | ProctorU Guardian | Live proctoring + browser lockdown | $25-50/exam | Live human proctors, automated browser lockdown |

-Comparison: Anti-Cheating Methods by Effectiveness, Cost & Ease
+Comparison of Anti-Cheating Methods by Effectiveness, Cost & Ease

 Not all anti-cheating methods are equal.
 Here’s a comprehensive comparison to help you choose the right combination: